The view from our office at The Oval

-CricViz is a cricket analytics company.
-We analyse highly detailed cricket data, then build products out of them.
+CricViz analyses highly detailed cricket data, then build products out of them.
 These include statistical models, predictive algorithms, new metrics, APIs and web tools we have built and sold to a growing customer base around the world.
 We now need a skilled and hard-working product manager to help manage our existing products and clients, and help build more products.
-We work with TV broadcasters like Sky in the UK, Foxtel in Australia, ICC, most of the major UK sport media and a couple of teams, helping to prepare their coaching staff with our detailed analysis.
+We work with TV broadcasters like Sky in the UK, Foxtel in Australia, ICC, most of the major UK sport media and several teams, helping to prepare their coaching staff with our detailed analysis.

-We’re a small team of eight, half of which are technical, and often work remotely via Slack, but we do have space at our office (at The Oval cricket ground in south London) where we meet at least once a week.
+We’re a small team of 15 (mixture of editorial, developers, data science) and work flexibly: remotely via Slack, or at our office at The Oval cricket ground in south London, where everyone meets at least once a week.
 Hours are very flexible and we watch a lot of cricket.
 Obviously.
 You don’t need to love cricket, but an appreciation (or passion) of sport is needed.

 * We work at The Oval

-* We talk about, analyse and geek-out over cricket all day long
+* We talk about, analyse and geek-out over sport all day long

-* We have more data on the sport than anyone and have only scratched the surface of what is possible
+* We have more data on these sports than anyone and have only scratched the surface of what is possible

-You don’t need to love cricket, but an appreciation of data and sport is essential: we need hard working people who love data, love coding, and who want to learn.
-If you are passionate about cricket, or indeed any other sport, all the better.
+You don’t need to love cricket, but an appreciation of data and sport is essential: we need hard working people who love sport and data and have an inherent understanding of what is technologically possible.

-This is a full-time role, but we are also open to exceptional applicants who wish to work alongside existing university/college studies (such as a data science degree), with a view to exploring a more permanent role once the studies have been completed.
+This is a full-time role, but we are also open to exceptional applicants who wish to work alongside existing university/college studies, with a view to exploring a more permanent role once the studies have been completed.